 Iconic fashion magazine Vogue is among the most influential print media on the planet.
 The Bodoni typeface was created as a way of experimenting with thick and thin elements blended into a single font.
 It lends a degree of elegance and drama to the magazine normally associated with these traits.

-20 Best Free License Fonts You Can Include In Your Brand Style Guide Today
+20 Best Free License Fonts You Can Include in Your Brand Style Guide

-If you look for a quick and effective solution for your brand typography, then look no further than the below list of free, downloadable fonts in each category that are going to provide a difference to your business identity.
+If you look for a quick and effective solution for your brand typography, then look no further than this list of free fonts in each category, which you can download online for free.